harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

 #### Power cycle nodes via Harvester

-A Harvester user wishes to reboot/shutdown/power-on underlying hardware from harvester.
+A Harvester user wishes to reboot, shutdown, or power-on underlying hardware from Harvester.

-Once the Seeder addon is enabled, the users can power cycle underlying nodes by using the additional power action options available in UI.
+Once the Seeder addon is enabled, users can power cycle the underlying nodes by using the additional power action options available in the Harvester UI.

 ### API changes
-Similar to PCIDeviceClaims, the UI will allow end users to define a secret for BMC credentials as well as associated inventory objects.
+Like PCIDeviceClaims, the Harvester UI will allow end users to define a secret for BMC credentials and associated inventory objects.

-The above two changes can be handled directly by the UI.
+The two changes explained above can be handled directly by the Harvester UI.

-Once and inventory is associated with a node, the associated nodeObject needs to be annotated with additional information:
+Once an inventory is associated with a node, the associated nodeObject needs to be annotated with additional information:

 `harvesterhci.io/inventoryName: inventoryName`

-There will be changes to the node api: https://github.com/harvester/harvester/blob/master/pkg/api/node/formatter.go#L40
+There will be changes to the node API: https://github.com/harvester/harvester/blob/master/pkg/api/node/formatter.go#L40

-Changes will involve additional resource Actions:
+Changes will involve additional resource actions:

-* if node is in `maintenanceMode`, user can invoke `powerActionPossible` to check if power actions are possible on this node.
+* If the node is in `maintenanceMode`, users can invoke `powerActionPossible` to check if power actions are possible on this node.
-* if api call `powerActionPossible` returns HTTP status 200, the user can invoke `powerAction` to trigger the correct powerAction on the node
+* If an API call `powerActionPossible` returns `HTTP status 200`, the user can invoke `powerAction` to trigger the correct `powerAction` on the node.

 ## Design
-The Seeder addon will introduce a few new CRDs, however only the following are used in embedded mode:
+The Seeder addon will introduce a few new CRDs.
+However, only the following are used in embedded mode:

 * inventories.metal.harvesterhci.io
 * clusters.metal.harvesterhci.io